Jamaica national football team: Recent years (2020–present)

 In 2020, Jamaica played a single international friendly versus Bermuda before all international football was placed on hold by FIFA due to the COVID-19 pandemic.

 In 2021, Jamaica reached the 2021 Gold Cup quarterfinals, where they lost 0–1 to the United States.
 On 9 December 2021, Theodore Whitmore was dismissed as senior national team head coach.

 In September 2022, Icelander Heimir Hallgrímsson was hired as Jamaica's new coach.
+But he resigned after the Reggae Boyz competed at the 2024 Copa América, even though he had signed a contract to coach the team through the 2026 World Cup qualification campaign.

+Oral Tracey of Television Jamaica, one of the biggest networks in the country, said: "I think the coach disrespected Jamaica.
+He was contracted and agreed to pilot Jamaica’s 2026 World Cup bid.
+And after two games he was gone.
+Obviously ... he had one foot in and one foot out.
+When you look at some of the team selections and substitutions for those two games we have to wonder."

 On 21 November 2023, Jamaica qualified for the 2024 Copa América by reaching the 2023–24 CONCACAF Nations League A semifinals on a 3–2 comeback against Canada.
 Jamaica had previously lost 2–1 on the first leg, however, the victory resulted in a 4–4 goal aggregate tie that went in their favour after winning 3–2 on away goals.